aimeos/aimeos-docs/src/config/admin-jqadm/resource.md

 # customer
 ## groups

-List of user groups that are allowed to access the user panel
+List of user groups that are allowed to access the customer panel

 ```
 admin/jqadm/resource/customer/groups = Array